-Confronting Roommate About Dogs Health: AITA?
+Confronting Roommate About Dog's Health: AITA?

 AITA for confronting my roommate about her overweight dog's health?
-I took action to improve the pup's well-being, but now tensions are high - was I wrong to intervene?
+I took action to improve the pup's well-being, but now tensions are high—was I wrong to intervene?

 Original Post

 Okay, so I'm (28F) currently living with my roommate Sarah, and she's got this adorable Golden Retriever named Max.
 Now, Max has always been on the heavier side, but Sarah insists he's just "big-boned."
-I've raised my concerns about his weight before, but she brushed it off.
+I've raised my concerns about his weight before, but she brushed them off.

 For the past six months, Sarah had to go out of town for work, so she asked me to look after Max.
 During this time, I couldn't ignore how unhealthy he looked.